dbactual/thomaspaine-www/content/aboutpaine/sherman-copy-di.md

 "*A beginning perhaps - Original with Jefferson - Copied from Original with T.P.'s permission*".
 Is it possible, though, that the "T.P." initials referenced an individual other than Thomas Paine?

-For this reason, colleagues at the Declaration Resources Project of Harvard University, under the direction of Professor Danielle Allen, graciously conducted a comprehensive search of individuals of political influence present in Philadelphia during the summer of 1776, and concluded that the T.P. initials within the context of the Sherman manuscript appear to belong to Thomas Paine.
+For this reason, colleagues at the Declaration Resources Project of Harvard University, under the direction of Professor Danielle Allen, graciously conducted a comprehensive search of individuals of political influence present in Philadelphia during the summer of 1776, and concluded that the T.P. initials in the inscription, within the context of the Sherman manuscript, appear to reference Thomas Paine.
 Professor Allen and Emily Sneff, Associate Fellow of Harvard's Declaration Resources Project, investigated individuals affiliated with Thomas Jefferson, including household members, between the years of 1776-1784 before reaching this conclusion.<a href="#footnotes">(5)</a>
 While it was acknowledged that the T.P. initials could reference an individual other than Paine, the contextual understanding of who would have been privy to the Declaration drafting process appeared to strongly favor Thomas Paine.
 Professor Allen graciously acknowledged her support of this manuscript and its significance by agreeing to include it in the register of Harvard's Declaration Database during its next update.

 The Sherman Copy manuscript consists of the first page of an early working draft of the Declaration of Independence, discovered folded within the pages of an estate auction booklet for General Hugh Lowrey White, a Brigadier General in the War of 1812.
 The estate auction booklet and Declaration draft manuscript were found within a box of discarded papers by an amateur historian in Georgia.
 The Declaration manuscript was brought to the